IvanG17/Bruinzon_CS35L/README.md

 ### Distinct Features
 * Ability for sellers to create new categories and items to sell to buyers
-* Filter for specific items on the frontend
+* Filter for specific items on the frontend based on price and category
 * Search bar to quickly locate a specific product on the backend
 * After viewing the product, we recommend you to similar items that the store offers
-* A secure login for any new users
+* A secure login for any new users, and the ability to create accounts

 ### Steps for Running Bruinzon